 Xbox 360 Collector's Edition

-A Limited Collector's Edition of the Xbox 360 version has been released.
+A Limited Collector's Edition of the Xbox 360 version was released.
 It contains a making-of documentary and a series retrospective.
-It also features another box art.
+It also features an alternative box art.

 PC System Requirements

 As displayed on the back cover of the box